BeeGeeEss/CRM_Database/documentation.md

 All transitive dependencies decompose into new tables.
 Ensuring that each non-key attribute is dependant on the primary key in that table, rather than on other attributes.
 I.e. Accounts and Reconciliations tables are created.
 A payment table is created as a future junction table between Financials and Accounts.
 And the Worker table becomes the Employee table, feeding into Support Periods, Payments and Reconciliations.

 ![3NF](/images/3NF.png)

+## Summary

+This database provides a scalable and efficient foundation for managing clients, employees, financials, and programs within a not-for-profit CRM system.
+It ensures data integrity, supports regulatory reporting, and simplifies business operations.